Being a Police Wife 101: Being Married to a Police Officer

 We have spouses that are not 100% dependable; their job has to come first sometimes; not all of the time but many times.

 Thus, we do have to take on more than an average spouse.
 Thank you.
 If not one has thanked you lately, I am.
 I see you.
 I appreciate you as a police officers wife or policeman’s wife.
 Check out my heelsandholster: a police wife devotional book, my husband’s memoir Why is Everything Wet, and a police kid’s book Boots by the Door on Amazon.
+I truly I can provide you with the police wife support you need as you scroll down.

 What’s it like to be a police officer wife?